youtucoin/YoutuCoin_src/README.md

 # Intro

-RegalCoin (YTC) is an online payment system, enabling instant payments to anyone in the world without using an intermediary.
-RegalCoin can be minted by computational devices including personal computers and portable devices through PoW and PoS.
+YoutuCoin (YTC) is an online payment system, enabling instant payments to anyone in the world without using an intermediary.
+YoutuCoin can be minted by computational devices including personal computers and portable devices through PoW and PoS.
 YoutuCoin aims at fairness, cost effective and energy efficiency during coin minting.
 YoutuCoin is a hybrid PoW/PoS-based cryptocurrency that integrates two mechanisms: proof-of-work (PoW) and proof-of-stake (PoS) protocols.
 YoutuCoin is a CPU & GPU only.
 Features

 PoW, the YoutuCoin proof-of-work (PoW) protocol, in addition to required computational works to be done to deter denial of service attacks, is also a network-dependent rewarding model system.
 The PoW rewards participants who solve complicated cryptographical questions not only to validate transactions but also to create new blocks in order to generate coins.
 The coins mined via PoW are adjusted and balanced by two primary mechanisms: